“Knowledge is love and light and vision.” – Helen Keller

 What We Do

 We equip blind people with the skills they need to fully and independently participate in society.
 This includes support in living without assistance, getting about, using technology, reading, working and socialising.
 All this is made possible through advocacy, our Education Committee, Braille Services, orientation and mobility services and our employment programme.
 It is through this, and the support of our donors, that we connect South African’s who are blind or visually impaired with the world they live in.

-To end the cycle of poverty for Blind South Africans, empowering them with knowledge and information through education, braille and developmental services.
+Our purpose is to end the cycle of poverty for Blind South Africans, empowering them with knowledge and information through education, braille and developmental services.
 To break down barriers, provide opportunities and create answers that improve the quality of life for the blind community so that they can live the life they choose.

-An empowered blind community with equal opportunities achieving their full potential.
+To see an empowered blind community with equal opportunities achieving their full potential.

 - Valuable service